Frobenius Non-Stability of Nilpotent Groups: Construction of Asymptotic Representations

 Note that since $\Gamma$ is finitely generated $H_1(\Gamma)\cong\Gamma/[\Gamma,\Gamma]$ \cite[page 36]{coho} is finitely generated as well.
 Thus $\Ext(H_1(\Gamma),\Z))$ can be show to be torsion from \cite[Theorem 52.3]{eat} and the table on \cite{eat} page~331.
 Thus since $\sigma$ is non-torsion it must pair nontrivially with some element $c$ of the 2-homology which we write

-Note that since $\rho_n$ is asymptotically multiplicative in the Frobenius norm it is also asymptotically multiplicative in the operator norm.
-Thus eventually the pairing $\langle\rho_n,v\rangle$ defined in Definition~\ref{pairing} will be defined for large enough $n$.
+Note that $\rho_n$ is asymptotically multiplicative in operator norm.
+Thus the pairing $\langle\rho_n,c\rangle$ defined in Definition~\ref{pairing} will be defined for large enough $n$.
 For such $n$ we compute

 Then by Theorem~\ref{obstruction} $\rho_n$ cannot be within $\frac{1}{24}$ of a genuine representation in the operator norm on the set $\{a_j,b_j,a_jb_j\}_{j=1}^N$.
-It follows that it cannot be within $\frac{1}{24}$ of a genuine representation in the Frobenius norm either. \end{proof}
+It follows that it cannot be within $\frac{1}{24}$ of a genuine representation in the Schatten $p$-norm on this set either. \end{proof}